|Nutrition Facts (per serving)|

 This easy Mexican enchiladas recipe takes only 30 minutes to prepare for a filling family meal.
-They can be prepared simply with just cheese, or be spruced up by adding a little bit of beef or chicken to appeal to the meat-eaters in your household.
+They can be prepared simply with just cheese, or be spruced up by adding a little bit of beef or chicken to appeal to the omnivores in your household.

 Gather the ingredients.

 Heat oven to 400 F. Pour 1 cup of oil into a medium-sized saucepan and heat until it's hot, but not sizzling.
 You want to warm the tortillas in the oil, not fry them.

 Using tongs, dip each tortilla, one at a time, into the hot oil until it is warmed through and pliable.
 Remove tortilla from oil and drain it briefly on a paper towel.